abubakrelsobky/landing-page/README.txt

 Photon by HTML5 UP
 html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) Site is live at [https://abubakrelsobky.github.io/landing-page/] (Your site is live at https://abubakrelsobky.github.io/landing-page/)

 A simple (gradient-heavy) single pager that revisits a style I messed with on two